miklevin/MikeLev.in/_posts/2024-10-20-Local-AI-In-The-Dev-Loop.md

 acquiring.
 Amazing!
 Speaking of which, the Commodore 64x has been released (again)!
 I got my original (original copy?) in like 2012 or something, but I just ordered the profoundly cool retro computer platform as a gift for someone.

+## Preparing to Take the Leap into Uncertainty with Confidence

+So onto today... think!
+I've taken so many rapid deep dives into rabbit holes and come back mostly unscathed, I'm feeling both inflated confidence and trepidation for what comes next.
+I am on the cusp of something big&#151;standing at the intersection of mastery and uncertainty, fueled by the momentum of exploration.
+The next steps could solidify my vision or open a new rabbit hole.
+They must propel you forward and not get me trapped in some quagmire.
+List what you know.